InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 - set contribution guidelines
 - enact/communicate these guidelines
 - own tech related decisions
+    - doesn't mean the TC does all the work or mandates what others are doing
+    - TC just needs to be sure the work is done in the end
+    - even if decisions are not made by her, needs to advocate them outside the community.
 - act as stakeholder of the SW/Architecture towards rest of org
 - set an example
 - make sure community has what it needs to produce quality sw